nordicmicroalgae/pipeline/README.md

 ) is required for some API queries.

 ## To update the content:
-* Clone this repo and the other required repos, and place in the directory structure as outlined below.
+* Clone the repo and the other required repos, and place in the directory structure as outlined below.
 * Manually download the latest NOMP biovolume list and store in update-nua-taxonomy/data_in/.
 The file can be accessed from the [Nordic Microalgae webpage](http://nordicmicroalgae.org/tools)
 * Manually download the latest IOC HAB list in .txt from this [link](https://www.marinespecies.org/hab/aphia.php?p=download&what=taxlist) and store in update-nua-taxonomy/data_in/
 * Run update-nua-taxonomy.Rmd
 * Check output for potential duplicated taxa or errors
 * Send the AlgaeBase lists to the AlgaeBase team for updated links
-* Push updated lists to https://github.com/nordicmicroalgae/content/
+* Push updated lists from /data_out/content to https://github.com/nordicmicroalgae/content/

 ## Required: